Jerusalem: Mama Told Me Not To Come

 The biggest tragedy is no visitors; it makes for very reasonable travel.
 Less than two hours after my arrival I sit at an Arabic Café sucking on a water hubble bubble tobacco pipe and sipping strong coffee.
 I need the rush because later that night I’m due at the President of Israel’s residence.
 I better explain.

 Constant comments about the “situation” are brought up.
-These words from a travel sage named Mark Twain ring in my ears:
+These words from a traveling sage named Mark Twain ring in my ears:

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”